vinodramasubbu/TAG-Approach-for-Code-Gen-and-Exec/README.md

-# Azure Function Setup and Usage
+# Table-Augmented Generation for Structured Data Interaction

-## Solution Overview: Table-Augmented Generation for Structured Data Interaction
+## Solution Overview

 This solution demonstrates a table-augmented generation approach to enable interaction with structured data using natural language.
 It leverages **Azure Functions** as the orchestrator, integrating with **GPT-40** for code generation and reasoning tasks.